 The next-generation battlefield will be populated with a vast number of interconnected, heterogeneous and sometimes autonomous agents including devices, networks, software, and humans.
 Defending such complex and/or autonomous systems will be impossible for humans to do alone, making our research key in defending such system.

-In response to the ongoing and future challenges facing the Cyber and Information Domain, our research directly supports the Army and DoD enterprise in the research, development, experimentation, testing, evaluation and operationalization of computationally intelligent, large-scale, and distributed decision-support systems for autonomous cyber operations in highly-contested, complex battlefield environments.
-To build, assess and deploy smart, autonomous cyber-systems that enable intelligent cybersecurity data analytics, our research team explores the science of information, computation, learning, and fusion as it pertains to the use of artificial intelligence for adaptive pattern discovery, learning, reasoning, perception, action and decision-making given heterogenous, complex, disparate data spanning devices, networks, software, and humans.
+In response to the ongoing and future challenges facing the Cyber and Information Domain, our research directly supports the Army and DoD enterprise in the research, development, experimentation, testing, evaluation and operationalization of computationally intelligent, assured (secure, resilient, robust, safe, trusted), and distributed decision-support systems for autonomous cyber operations in highly-contested, complex battlefield environments.
+To build, assess and deploy smart, autonomous cyber-systems that enable intelligent, assured and federated decision-making, our research explores the science of information, computation, learning, and fusion for adaptive, collaborative pattern discovery, reasoning, perception, action and decision-making given heterogenous, complex, disparate data spanning devices, networks, software, and humans.

 - Shift emphasis from sensing to information awareness

-- Relieve human cybersecurity analyst cognitive overload in dealing with the data deluge problem
+- Relieve human cognitive overload in dealing with the data deluge problem

 - Enhance human-machine interface in information processing